sohaibkh1/java-mvc-card-game/README.md

 # COMM110J Card Game

-This is a Java Maven project for the COMM110J multi-threaded card game coursework.
+This is a Java Maven project multi-threaded card game

 The program asks for the number of players and a pack file.
 The number of players must be a positive integer.
 It checks that the pack has exactly `8n` non-negative integer card values before the game starts.
 The game then creates `n` players, `n` decks, and one thread for each player.